 - You can complete the electronic submission from home

-- Please note that the upload alone DOES NOT publish your thesis - the thesis is only published once all formalities (submission of 5 physical copies and publication contract) have been completed additionally
+- Please note that the upload alone DOES NOT publish your thesis - the thesis is only published once all formalities (submission of three physical copies and publication contract) have been completed additionally

 For doctoral theses which contain unpublished data or pending patent applications:

-If this applies to your thesis, it is very important that you additionally submit an application for temporary non-publication of a dissertation:
+If substantial reasons exist, you may additionally submit an application for temporary non-publication of a dissertation: